An Improved Approximation Algorithm for Maximin Shares: Existence of -MMS Allocation

 \paragraph{Dummy items ($D_1$):} For each removed $S_4$ in Algorithm \ref{algo:initial}, we add one dummy item $d_j$ such that

 Let $D_1$ denote the set of all dummy items after the termination of Algorithm \ref{algo:initial}.
 We note that dummy items will not be assigned to any agent.
-They are defined to make proofs easy and more intuitive.
+They are defined to make proofs easier.
 Later, we introduce two more sets $D_2$ and $D_3$ of dummy items in Section~\ref{sec:f-Bag-Filling-Known}.
 Let $D:= D_1 \cup D_2 \cup D_3$ with $D_2=D_3=\emptyset$ currently.
 The proof of the following corollary easily follows from Lemma~\ref{lem:valid-reduction}.

 \begin{corollary} For any remaining agent $i\in N$, $\mu_i^{n}(M\cup D) \ge 1$. \end{corollary}

 The proof of the following lemma easily follows using \eqref{eq:dummy-value} and Corollary~\ref{cor:MMS+Dummy}.